 Non-custodial parent may go to court because:

 In situations where the parent ordered to pay child support fails to do so according to the requirements outlined in the divorce decree, the parent to whom payments are owed has the right to request enforcement of the divorce decree.
 Enforcement measures can be used to collect past-due and regularly-scheduled support payments.
 These methods may include deducting support from the delinquent parent’s earnings, filing liens against his or her property, or even sending the parent to jail until they pay up.
-Contact us for help with child support collection in Cypress.

 In some cases, the amount of support ordered at the time of divorce becomes an issue because the paying parent is no longer earning the kind of money they did when the divorce decree was initially finalized.
 A parent who finds that they can no longer afford the same amount of child support can request a reduction in the amount they must pay.
 The court can then use Texas legal guidelines for child support payments as they relate to income and order a reduction accordingly.